arenispro/weatherapp/README.md

 #React JS   #Open Weather Map API

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 First in the cmd window type: npx create-react-app WeahtherApp.
 WeahtherApp folder is created.
 Next type: cd WeatherApp.
 Then open the WeatherApp folder in Visual Studio Code.
-Start the project with： yarn start or npm start
+Start the project with：yarn start or npm start.